jamieblomerus/WP-Mobile-BankID-Integration/readme.txt

 == Changelog ==

+= 1.2 =
+* Added support for API version 6.0 while removing support for API version 5.1.
+* Fixed some errors being thrown on activation and deactivation of the plugin.

 = 1.1.1 =
 * Changed the license of the plugin to GPLv3 or later.
 * Fixed a minor problem with translations.